 - Network Utilization: How much is being used?
-What is total network capacity and where are inefficiencies?
+What is the total network capacity and where are inefficiencies?

-- Network Redundancy- Hardware: Do mission critical resources have redundancy (RAID disks, dual power supplies, Uninterruptible Power Supplies (UPS), etc.)?
+- Network Redundancy- Hardware: Do mission-critical resources have redundancy (RAID disks, dual power supplies, Uninterruptible Power Supplies (UPS), etc.)?
 Where are single points of failure?